Is Your Body Fancy or Safe?

 Do you need to be fixing it all the time?

 Are you more concerned with how you look to others?

-If you’re focused on it looking a particular way, rather than honestly feeling it, you’re insecure.
+If you’re focused on your body looking a particular way, rather than honestly feeling within it, you’re insecure.
 An extreme example of this insecurity is the younger sister of a friend I had years ago.
 She ALWAYS got up an hour earlier than her boyfriend.
 In the years they were together, he NEVER saw her without makeup.

 It’s hard in this culture to be safe in one’s body because advertisers and marketers want you to feel inadequate so you’ll buy their products.

 Statistics range anywhere from 250 to 3000 advertising messages and images that we’re bombarded with every day.
 Some sure signs that you’re being too fancy in (and neglectful of) your body are:

 - You criticize and judge yours and others’ appearance

 - You spend money on brand-name clothes to the detriment of your financial well-being